sowd/PicoGW/README.md

 ### GET /v1/admin

 Admin plugin root.
-The admin plugin is responsible to logging to network management.
+Currently, the admin plugin is responsible to network and server management.

-#### GET /v1/admin/log

-The log object in the admin plugin.

-Currently, logging schedule is written directly into the source code (**v1/plugins/admin/logger.js**), it should be changed through control panel GUI.
-The properties under this directory is read only.

 #### GET /v1/admin/net

 The network object in the admin plugin.

 This object monitors ARP table and associates IP address with the MAC address to detact change of IP address.
 PicoGW currently only support IPv4 network.
 Internally, the detected MAC address is exposed to other plugin to trace devices.

+#### GET /v1/admin/server_status

+Runs 'vmstat' command to monitor server memory and other statuses.

 ## ECHONET Lite Plugin